CommonEconomist/replications/2010_Bruckner_Ciccone/README.md

 * `imf.csv` IMF international commodity prices time series (covers msot of the commodities)
 * `gem.csv` Global Economic Monitor international commodity prices time series (covers gold, phosphates, and tobacco)
 * `ucdpConflict.rdata` is version 4-2014a of the UCDP/PRIO Armed Conflict Dataset
-* `DOTS.csv` contains the direction of trade statistics for exports from Sub-Saharan African countries to OECD-member states
+* `DOTS.csv` contains the direction of trade statistics from the IMF for exports from Sub-Saharan African countries to OECD-member states

 `code` contains all the `R`-scripts needed to run the replication.
 This includes creating the new data
 * `functions.R` code to calculate robust standard errors and mean squared error